The Location: Punta Cana, Dominican Republic

 What really sold The Paradisus Palma Real for us was that they have a separate, more exclusive mini resort (within the property of the main resort) called The Reserve, which is smaller, quieter, and more luxurious.
 Only 200 suites, with more space and more aaahhhh relaxation.
 So we have all the amenities of a large resort available, but we can still escape back to our little oasis.

 For us, this turned out to be the best of both worlds.
-There is a kids zone that will take groups over to the main (louder) resort for an hour or two of rotating activities and sports, while we get some tranquility to float in the pool with our Coco Locos (an absolute Caribbean staple).
+There is a kids zone that will take groups of kiddos over to the main (louder) resort for an hour or two of rotating activities and sports, while we get some tranquility to float in the pool with our Coco Locos (an absolute Caribbean staple).
+And we typically found that most kids preferred to stay over at the main resort with the larger pool, more activities, and more kids to hang out with.
+So having the kids groups with people watching over them and keeping them engaged and happy was a great amenity.

-And we had free roam of the entire resort, so if then we felt like a more party vibe was in store, we could go to the main resort with the big crowd and get our fill.
+With free roam of the entire resort, we could relax with a coco loco at our little relaxing lagoon pool paradise (and oh, it WAS paradise).
+Then if we felt like more of a party vibe was in store, we could go to the main resort with the big crowd and get our fill.
 It’s nice to have the choice rather than feel trapped.

 The suite was definitely more spacious than I was expecting.
 We stayed in the Paradisus Suite with a king bedroom, and a separate living room with a pullout couch for the kids.
 Poor kids.
 Immediately upon our arrival, we were greeted by Augustin, our personal family concierge.
 He took care of everything for us, including getting us settled into our room, making dinner reservations, cabana reservations, coordinating activities and excursions for us, and making sure our every whims were taken care of.
 But I’m getting ahead of myself.
 First, he took us to our room!